wilkinsonlab/odrl-translator-demo/README.md

 pnpm run dev
 ```

-2. Go to frontend and run
+2. Go to the frontend folder and run the following commands:

 ```sh
 pnpm install